 Hull Music Service

-Pupils in Years 4 and 5 have worked alongside Miss Gabriel on a weekly basis, learning how to play the recorder in Year 4, moving on to the clarinet in Year 5.
+Pupils in Years 4 and 5 have worked alongside Miss Gabriel on a weekly basis, learning how to play the glockenspiel in Year 4, moving on to the clarinet in Year 5.

 Preloved Day